ndif-team/nnsight/docs/source/start.rst

 Installation
 ------------

-To get started with nnsight, install it with ``pip``.
+To get started with NNsight, install it with ``pip``.

 .. code-block:: console

-   pip install nnsight
+   pip install NNsight

 First Steps